sergeyklay/breadcrumbs/README.md

 $this->breadcrumbs->add('/', 'Home');
 ```

-Adding a crumb without a link (Normally the last one):
+Adding a crumb without a link (normally the last one):

 ```php
 $this->breadcrumbs->add('', 'User', false);